How can my not-for-profit organisation receive funding from ShareGift Australia?

 How does a shareholder donate shares?

 The individual shareholder downloads, completes and signs our share sale donation form which authorises ShareGift Australia to facilitate the sale of the shares.
-For more details visit How it works.
+For more details visit How do I donate shares?

 Can donors send their share sale donation form to their nominated charity?